LennaHammer/English/EVP/out/words_noun.md

 - Eye problems can be a complication of diabetes.

 ## 5135. compliment ## noun
-nan PRAISE
+ PRAISE
 [C2]something that you say or do to show praise or admiration for someone
 - Thank you for the compliment, but many people helped me along the way.

 ## 5136. compliment ## noun
-nan pay sb a compliment
+ pay sb a compliment
 [C2]to tell someone that you admire something about them
 - He paid her several compliments about her painting.

 ## 5137. compliment ## noun
-nan with the compliments of sb
+ with the compliments of sb
 [C2]used by someone to express good wishes when they give you something free, for example in a restaurant
 - Please accept this champagne with the compliments of the manager.